Ignacio Hidalgo de Cisneros

 Ignacio Pío Juan Hidalgo de Cisneros y López-Montenegro (11 July 1896 – 9 February 1966) was a Spanish military aviator.
 He is known as commander of the Republican Air Force during the Spanish Civil War.
-He is also noted as one of few aristocrats who joined the Spanish Communist Party and author of war memoirs, published in the 1960s.
+He is also noted as one of the few aristocrats to join the Spanish Communist Party and author of war memoirs, published in the 1960s.